yazonnile/svelidation/readme.md

 And last, but not least `spyParams?: { ruleName?: string, type?: string }`.
 This is an optional object to describe spy's field of responsibilty.
   - `{ ruleName: 'min', type: 'string' }` - spy for specific rule in specific type
-  - `{ ruleName: 'match' }` - spy for specific global rule
+  - `{ ruleName: 'match' }` - spy for specific rule (global and from type)
   - `{ type: 'array' }` - spy for EVERY rule in specific type
   - `undefined` - spy will be called for every rule, every type

 Last thing about the spies.
-If you create a spy that will observe `typeCheck` method of any type - remember, that returning an error from that spy will stop current entry validation because typeCheck fails.
+If you create a spy that will observe `typeCheck` method of any type - remember, that returning an error from that spy will stop current entry validation because `typeCheck` fails.

 To remove your spy - just call `removeSpyFunction` that returns `addSpy` method.